a woman holding her head in distress

 What You Can Likely Expect From The Court Process

-The better prepared you are to provide the court with all relevant and required the higher the likelihood that you will be granted a restraining order and other remedies described below.
+The better prepared you are to provide the court with all relevant and required information, the higher the likelihood that you will be granted a restraining order and other remedies described below.

 Filling Out A Domestic Violence Restraining Request